 Dr. Muriel Lister 1954 - 1972

 Dr. Lister maintained the school's high academic record which was above the national average.
 A new domestic science room was added with classrooms above.
-A new eight house system was introduced and these took the names of famous Sutton families: Aden , Compton , Dugdale, Fairfax , Greville, Harman and Verney.
+A new eight house system was introduced and these took the names of famous Sutton families: Arden , Compton , Dugdale, Fairfax , Greville, Harman, Mowbray and Verney.

 In 1956 a school team won "Top of the Form" on radio and in 1965 the girls won the television version of the quiz, becoming the only Girls' Grammar School in the country to achieve this double victory.